MasterIzumi/MasterIzumi.github.io/_pages/about.md

 # News
+- *2024.05*: I have successfully defended my Ph.D. thesis!
+A big thank you to everyone for your support!
 - *2024.02*: Our paper, *SIMPL: A Simple and Efficient Multi-agent Motion Prediction Baseline for Autonomous Driving*, has been accepted by IEEE Robotics and Automation Letters (RA-L).
 - *2024.02*: Code for **SIMPL** has been released, please check this [link](https://github.com/HKUST-Aerial-Robotics/SIMPL).